kssh18/Git-practise/README.md

    - `git show [SHA]` shows any object in git in human redable format.

-   - `git log --follow [file]` shows the commits on branch A that are not on branch B
+   - `git log --follow [file]` shows the commits on branch A that are not on branch B.

    - `git diff branchB...branchA` shows the diff in branch A that is not in branch B